Instant Pot Steamed Broccoli (Zero Minutes)

 Step One

-The only real work you need to do for Instant Pot Broccoli is to cut up the head of broccoli into florets.
-You can either peel and slice up the main stem, or discard it.
+The only real work you need to do for Instant Pot Broccoli is to cut up the broccoli head into florets.
+You can either peel and slice up the main broccoli stem, or discard it.

 Step Two

 Lock on the lid and set the time to zero minutes on high pressure.
-Be sure the pressure valve is set to sealed.
+Be sure the steam valve is set to sealed on your electric pressure cooker.

 You need to allow about 10 minutes for the pressure cooker to come up to pressure.